 If your heating doesn't work

-Try to get it fixed as soon as possible so you don’t need to use things like electric heaters, which cost more.
+Try to get it fixed as soon as possible so you don’t need to use portable electric heaters, which cost more.

-If you rent, ask your landlord to fix the heating.
-It’s usually their duty to make sure your plumbing and heating works - check what your landlord has to do if you aren't sure.
+If you rent your home, ask your landlord to fix the heating.
+They usually have to make sure your plumbing and heating work properly.
+Check what repairs your landlord has to do.

-You might be able to make improvements to your home - for example, adding insulation or installing a better heating system.
+You might be able to reduce your bills, for example by adding insulation or installing a better heating system.

 If you're renting

-Write to your landlord and ask them to make the improvements.
-Explain why you need the improvements and that you think it’s their responsibility.
+Write to your landlord and ask them to make improvements to your home.
+Tell them the EPC rating should be at least band E. Explain that you think it’s their responsibility.

-If your landlord won’t make the improvements you can complain to the council - find your local council's contact details on GOV.UK.
+If your landlord won’t make the improvements you can complain to the council - find your local council on GOV.UK.